Santicar575/zero2dapp/CELO.md

 import { deploy } from "./ethers-lib";

 /**
- * Deploy BuenoToken contract to Celo Sepolia
+ * Deploy BuenoToken contract to Celo Mainnet
  *
  * Usage:
- * - Make sure you're connected to Celo Sepolia network in Remix
+ * - Make sure you're connected to Celo Mainnet network in Remix
  * - Run this script
  */
 (async () => {